t6aguirre/t6aguirre.github.io/_pages/about.md

   - /about.html
 ---

-# Hello, I'm Tomás Aguirre
+Hi, I'm Tomás!
 I'm an Economics undergraduate at the University of São Paulo (USP) with research interests at the intersection of economics, artificial intelligence, and public policy.

 I aim to contribute to our understanding of how AI technologies reshape economic systems and labor markets.